General COVID-19 Information

 How is MCDF screening for COVID-19?

-Before entering the Mesa County Detention Facility all inmates are screened by on site medical staff as part of the booking process.
-This is normal procedure.
-If anyone has symptoms or is believed to have been exposed, they will be isolated from the general population until they can be evaluated further by medical staff per Mesa County Public Health procedures to include getting tested for COVID-19.
+Before entering the Mesa County Detention Facility, all inmates are screened by on-site medical staff as part of the booking process.
+This is a normal procedure.
+Everyone is also given a COVID-19 test (once consent is given).
+If anyone has symptoms, tests positive, or is believed to have been exposed, they will be isolated from the general population until they can be evaluated further by medical staff per Mesa County Public Health procedures.

 Do inmates have access to soap and cleaning supplies?